 Projecting the center of mass upward each step creates space between the athlete and the ground, and this allows for the athlete to reorient their limbs in preparation for the following ground contacts.

-For example, as the left leg reaches the thigh block position and begins to reverse downward toward the ground, the right arm should move down at the same time.
+For example, as the left leg reaches its highest position and begins to reverse downward toward the ground, the right arm should move down at the same time.
 Actively swinging the arm downward in tandem with the leg can help generate a quicker and more coordinated movement

 When looking at the arms and legs, there are moments where we see that angles of the forearm, humerus, thigh, or shin will mimic one another.
 Significant deviations in angulation between the arms and legs can inhibit the stride pattern and lead to what looks like tense or poorly coordinated sprinting.

 As stated previously, how we contact and interact with the ground is of fundamental importance to our ability to sprint.
-Athletes may contact too far out in front of the body, spend too much time on the ground, or they may cut their stride cycle short and not spend enough time on the ground.
+Athletes may contact too far out in front of the body, spend too much time on the ground, or they may cut their stride cycle short and not spend enough time on contact with the ground itself.